 If I am concerned about the mercury in dental amalgam, should I have my fillings removed?

-At SHDC, we prefer to advise our patient that the decision on whether to go ahead with removal is a balance between the constant exposure and release of mercury filling throughout a lifetime versus the one-off exposure of the removal.
+At SHDC, we advise our patients that the decision on whether to proceed with removal is a balance between the constant exposure and release of mercury filling throughout a lifetime versus the one-time exposure of removal.

-We recently revised our procedures to comply with the SMART Safe Mercury Amalgam Removal Technique (the SMART Protocol) approved by the National Health and Medical Research Council due to the numerous health risks associated with the removal of mercury amalgam fillings (NHMRC).
+We have recently revised our procedures to comply with the SMART Safe Mercury Amalgam Removal Technique (the SMART Protocol), as approved by the National Health and Medical Research Council, due to the numerous health risks associated with the removal of mercury amalgam fillings (NHMRC).

-We reduce the risk of mercury contamination for our patients and staff by following precautionary procedures and ensuring that the materials we use for dental restorations do not interfere with the body’s normal functioning.
+We minimise the risk of mercury contamination for our patients and staff by adhering to precautionary procedures and ensuring that the materials used for dental restorations do not interfere with the body’s normal functioning.